vdbrink/vdbrink.github.io/ideas/home_automation_ideas.md

 ---

 ## Closet / pantry / storage / stairs
-* Lights on when you open the closet. (battery-powered LED light with a PIR sensor.
+* Lights on when you open a closet door. (battery-powered LED light with a PIR sensor.
 Not connected, but smart/convenient!)

 ---